devkingdom127/laravel-vue/README.md

 with the database.
 There are also the routes to the home page (`http://localhost:8000`) and to the page where you can add a new job (`http://localhost:8000/jobs`).

 Regarding the frontend, we do not expect a fancy UI design but keep mobile-first and responsiveness in mind when layouting the pages.

-## How to submit
-You should send your submission to [juergen.ratzenboeck@jobs.at](mailto:juergen.ratzenboeck@jobs.at?subject=[jobs.at Coding Challenge Submision]) at latest five hours before the second interview so that I can take a look at it in advance.

-The preferred option is to send us a link to the forked repository in your Github account.
-If you do not have one, please send us your result either as ZIP archive or by sharing a link to some other cloud service where you have stored it.

-If you have any questions do not hesitate to contact us.

-We are already curious about your results.

-Happy coding :)